 Trey Duvall received his Masters of Fine Arts from the University of Houston in 2017 and currently lives and works in Denver, Colorado.

-Duvall’s work has been exhibited nationally and internationally at institutions including the Denver Museum of Contemporary Art, University of Rochester, Rochester, NY, RedLine Contemporary Art Center, Denver CO, Rice University, Houston, TX, Galerie des Beaux-Artes de Nantes, Nantes, France, Lawndale Art Center, Houston, TX, School of Visual Arts, New York, NY.
+Trey Duvall has exhibited nationally and internationally at institutions including the Denver Museum of Contemporary Art, University of Rochester, Rochester, NY, RedLine Contemporary Art Center, Denver CO, Rice University, Houston, TX, Galerie des Beaux-Artes de Nantes, Nantes, France, Lawndale Art Center, Houston, TX, School of Visual Arts, New York, NY.
 His work has been featured in Hyperallergic, Southwest Contemporary Art Magazine, The Denver Post, ABC News, the Houston Chronicle, and Art In America.

 RETURN/SWEEP investigates concepts of purpose and futility through repetitive tasks, material, and form.
 Relationships between tool and task, intent and yield, effort and purpose are examined with slow, metronomical movement and repetition extended across the duration of the exhibition.